sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 If you try out teh Docker containers locally on your machine, you need to remember remember that localhost inside the container isn't automatically the same as localhost on the server.
 You can read about it [here](https://www.sitespeed.io/documentation/sitespeed.io/docker/#access-localhost).

-Yhat means if you run everything locally and want to use sitespeed.io docker containers, you need to set `--s3.endpoint` to something else than 127.0.0.1.
+That means if you run everything locally and want to use sitespeed.io docker containers, you need to set `--s3.endpoint` to something else than 127.0.0.1.
+By default that is set [here](https://github.com/sitespeedio/onlinetest/blob/main/server/config/sitespeed.json).

 On Mac you can use `--s3.endpoint http://host.docker.internal:9000` and on Linux you can use your actual IP.
 You can see how that is used in [one of our GitHUb Actions](https://github.com/sitespeedio/onlinetest/blob/main/.github/workflows/docker.yml#L45).

 ## Dependencies